 42 What are the difficulties Maori face e in

 regard to Maori land?
-35
+34

-43 What is being done to recognise and d
+43 What is being done to recognise an d

 apply the Treaty?
+34

+44 Why should we do anything now?
 35

-44 Why should we do anything now?
-36

-45 Doesn't the Treaty make everything complicated and take up too much time?
-37
+45 Doesn't the Treaty make everything

+complicated and take up too much times 36

-46 Most Māori are happy with the sta
+46 Most Māori are happy with the sta tus

 quo.
-Isn't it just a few radicals stirring utrouble?
+Isn't it just a few radicals stirring trouble? ир 36

 47 What does cultural safety mean?
-38
+37

 48 What are "the principles" of the T reaty

 of Waitangi?
-38
+37

-49 What was the foreshore and seaber d
+49 What was the foreshore and seabe d

 legislation about?
-38
+37

 50 Isn't it best to have the foreshore a ınd

 seabed in public ownership?
-40
+39

 51 What have United Nations human

-rights bodies said about the foreshore
+rights bodies said about the foreshore and

 seabed legislation?
-41
+40

 52 What else did the UN Special

-Rapporteur on Indigenous Peoples' Risay? ghts 43
+Rapporteur on Indigenous Peoples' Ri

+say?
+42

-53 Why are UN human rights bodies
+53 Why are UN human rights bodies 10

 interested in the Treaty?
-43
+42

 54 What is the UN Declaration on the

 Rights of Indigenous Peoples?
-45
+44

 55 What does Treaty-based constitution

 change mean?
-46
+45

 56 Are there any examples of Treaty-

 co-governance?
+46

+57 What have Tauiwi done to change

+situation?
 47

-57 What have Tauiwi done to change the